shulp2211/minnn/docs/source/reference.rst

  -n, --number-of-reads: Number of reads to take; 0 value means to take the entire input file.
  --report: File to write report in human readable form.
 If not specified, report is displayed on screen only.
  --json-report: File to write command execution stats in JSON format.
+ --overwrite-if-required: Overwrite output file if it is corrupted or if it was generated from different input file or with different parameters. -f / --force-overwrite overrides this option.
+ -f, --force-overwrite: Force overwrite of output file(s).
+ -nw, --no-warnings: Suppress all warning messages.

 .. _sort: